-Bieber sets K record, fans 13 as Indians 6-3 beat Reds 6-3
+Bieber sets K record, fans 13 as Indians beat Reds 6-3

+CINCINNATI (AP) — If Shane Bieber felt a bit off at the start, it sure didn’t show.

-CINCINNATI (AP) — Shane Bieber kept up his record strikeout run, fanning 13 and pitching the Cleveland Indians past the Cincinnati Reds 6-3 on Sunday.
+Bieber kept up his record strikeout run, fanning 13 and pitching the Cleveland Indians past the Cincinnati Reds 6-3 on Sunday.

 Bieber (2-1) become the first pitcher in big league history to begin the season with four straight starts with at least 10 strikeouts.